google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 ![](res/bigO01.png)

-How many steps does it take to insert the integer 100 in the 9th position?
+How many operations does it take to insert the integer 100 in the 9th position?

-How many steps does it take to check if 63 is in the list?
+How many operations does it take to check if 63 is in the list?

 <!--
-Clarify that this is a list with 12 unknown items.
-(Not empty!
-We just don’t know what’s in each position)
+First of all, it is important to note that this is a list with 12 unknown items.
+We know it's not empty, but we don't know what's in each position.

 1.
 Lst[8] = 100